New law makes inmates choose electric chair or firing squad - WTMJ

 “These are execution methods that previously were replaced by lethal injection, which is considered more humane, and it makes South Carolina the only state going back to the less humane execution methods,” said Lindsey Vann of Justice 360, a nonprofit that represents many of the men on South Carolina’s death row.

+Lawyers for Brad Sigmon made similar arguments.
+He did not choose between lethal injection and the electric chair and under the old law would have been given lethal injection by default.

+Legal arguments by both inmates in state court said the new execution law is “so vague that the process and consequences of the election decision are unclear to a person of ordinary intelligence.”

-From 1996 to 2009, South Carolina executed close to average of three inmates a year.
+From 1996 to 2009, South Carolina executed about three inmates a year on average.
 But a lull in death row inmates reaching the end of their appeals coincided a few years later with pharmaceutical companies refusing to sell states the drugs needed to sedate inmates, relax their muscles and stop their hearts.

 South Carolina’s last execution took place in May 2011, and its batch of lethal injection drugs expired in 2013.